mrhaffner/trie/README.md

 $ xattr -d com.apple.quarantine /usr/local/bin/chromedriver
 ```

-Run the tests (the app will need to be running for functional tests):
+You will need to comment the "require" and "module.exports" lines in your script.js file for the functional tests to run.
+The Flask app will also need to be running for the functional tests to work.
+Run the Python tests:

 ```sh
 $ coverage run -m unittest